kathrinlin/customizing-aspnetcore-book/manuscript/05-hostedservices.md

 # Part 05: IHostedService and BackgroundService

-This fifth part doesn't really show a customization.
+This fifth part does not really show a customization.
 This part is more about a feature you can use to create background services to run tasks asynchronously inside your application.
 Actually I use this feature to regularly fetch data from a remote service in a small ASP.NET Core application.

-## About IHostedServcice
+## About IHostedService

 Hosted service are a new thing in ASP.NET Core 2.0 and can be used to run tasks asynchronously in the background of your application.
 This can be used to fetch data periodically, do some calculations in the background or to do some cleanups.
 This can also be used to send preconfigured emails or whatever you need to do in the background.